2018 Executive Board

 Carolina Gomes: CO-PRESIDENT

-Carolina Gomes is a Master of Public Administration in Development Practice (MPA-DP) candidate, specializing in Advanced Policy and Economic Analysis and Management.
+Carolina Viegas is a Master of Business Administration (MBA) candidate at Columbia Business School (CBS) and a Master of International Affairs (MIA) candidate at the School of International and Public Affairs (SIPA).
 Originally from Brazil, she attended the United World College in India when she was 17, and later went on to Brown University where she earned a B.A. in Economics and International Relations in 2014.
 After graduation, she joined the Latin American team at J.P.
 Morgan in New York, assisting Brazilian clients in finding investment opportunities globally.
 In 2015, she joined the J.P.
 Morgan team in São Paulo, Brazil.
-Carolina has been involved in voluntary work in Brazil and India, and while working in financial markets, she has developed a passion for impact investing.
-At SIPA, she has been deepening her knowledge in the field and hopes to use her finance background to help change the investment framework in Brazil in the future.
+Carolina has been involved in voluntary work in Brazil and India, and while working in financial markets, she developed a passion for impact investing.
+At Columbia, she has been deepening her knowledge in the field and hopes to use her finance background to help change the investment framework in Brazil in the future.

 Marcia Sanzovo: Chief Consulting Chair